 Virtual home visiting

-What data on virtual home visits will MIECHV Program awardees be required to submit to HRSA?
+What data on virtual home visits are MIECHV Program awardees required to submit to HRSA?

 HRSA requires awardees to collect data on virtual home visits.
 This includes the number of virtual home visits conducted each year, broken down by home visiting model.
-HRSA will collect this data as part of the Annual Performance Report (APR).
-Awardees will report these data on Form 1, Table 15 (see Figure 1).
+HRSA collects this data as part of the Annual Performance Report (APR).
+Awardees report these data on Form 1 (PDF - 373 KB), Table 15.
 Please submit data for all home visits conducted during the reporting period, regardless of how long a family was enrolled.
-Awardees must start collecting this information October 1, 2023, to be reported to HRSA in the FY24 APR.

 How many in-person home visits are required for each family in a given year?